- 15 min

 Combine egg yolks and sugar and mix with a stand mixer with a paddle attachment until light and creamy.
 Add Mermaid Magic Flavour for Icing and cooled, melted butter, mix until combined.
 Butter must be cooled before adding to mixture.

-Add flour and mix until just combined.
+Add flour and coconut and mix until just combined.
 Place half of the milk in a microwave safe jug and microwave for 30 seconds until warm.
 Add remaining cold milk to jug so that the milk is lukewarm.
 On the lowest mixer speed, gradually add milk to egg mixture in a steady stream, mixing until fully combined.

 In a separate bowl, beat egg whites until stiff peaks form, then gently fold 1/3 of the egg whites into the milk mixture using a spatula.
 Mix until just combined then add remaining egg whites 1/3 at a time.
 Be careful not to over mix, it's okay to have some clumps of egg white remaining.
 The mixture will be the consistency of thin custard.